-While the Las Vegas Strip is more popular these days with its mega resorts, downtown is where it all started.
+While the Las Vegas Strip is more popular these days with its mega-resorts, downtown is where it all started.
 It is here where you will find some of the most iconic places.
-For years, casinos and restaurants have tried to lure visitors away from the strip with affordable prices and deals.
-Today, it seems like every hotel offers a deal on steak and eggs, shrimp cocktails, and prime rib.
+Casinos and restaurants have tried to lure visitors away from the strip with affordable prices and deals for years.
+Today, it seems like every hotel offers some deal, whether steak and eggs, shrimp cocktails, pizza, or prime rib.

 1 – Lanai Express

-When you pull up to the cafeteria style counter, be sure to ask for the shrimp cocktail as it is not on the menu.
-Even though it’s less than a dollar, and served in a plastic cup, they sure don’t skimp on the shrimp.
-More than half of the cup is full of tender, salty baby shrimp.
-And, it’s fresh.
-Complementing the salty shrimp is a fresh cocktail sauce that is both spicy and tangy.
-Mixed in with the shrimp and sauce is fresh celery and mint, which adds texture, flavor, and color.
-At $2.99, the shrimp cocktail at Lanai Express is one of the best deals in downtown Las Vegas.
+When you pull up to the cafeteria-style counter, ask for the shrimp cocktail, as it is not on the menu.
+Even though it’s served in a plastic cup, they don’t skimp on the shrimp.
+Over half of the cup is full of tender, salty baby shrimp.
+And it’s fresh.
+Complementing the salty shrimp is a fresh cocktail sauce that is spicy and tangy.
+Mixed in with the shrimp and sauce are fresh celery and mint, which add texture, flavor, and color.
+At $3.99, the shrimp cocktail at Lanai Express is one of the best deals in downtown Las Vegas.

 Lanai Express